seperman/redisworks/README.md

 # Reading from Redis

+Reading the data is as simple as if it was just saved in Python memory!

 Redis works returns Lazy queries just like how Django returns lazy queries.
 In fact the lazy objects code is borrowed from Django!

 If you ran the example from [Saving to Redis](#saving-to-redis), run a flush `root.flush()` to empty Redisworks Cache.
 This is so it goes and gets the objects from Redis instead of reading its own current copy of data: